Breakfast and Breakfast

 Habakkuk 2:11 For the stone will cry out from the wall, and the beam from the woodwork respond.

 Words are often cheap, thrown around casually as if in endless supply.
-Words often power and leverage others with only thought of result.
+Words often power and leverage others with only thought of a desired result.
 Words change another’s world.
 Words leave tracks.
 The ripples of words change the world in so many lives in their wake.
 Words flowing from a pure spring are clean and refreshing.
 Words with even a trace of dirt taint the taste for more.

 I have been thinking of a word worth a thousand pictures to turn about the common phrase.
 I have often thought of this one word and a thousand pictures that go with major times of growth and change in my life.